Mother’s Day (Aamaa) – आमा

 ‘Mata Gangasamo Tirtha Pita Pushkar Me Vach:’

 After chanting the mantra three times, Rama shot an arrow at the ground and a pool of water was formed at the place where the arrow hit.
-There, Mother Sita ji had a vision of the whole universe.
+There, Sita ji had a vision of the whole universe.
 When she got a vision of the universe, her form reached imaged on the stone in the pool.

 According to another story,

 IN Dewapar Yuga, a time thousands of years ago, an orphan shepherd boy was eating his lunch.
 While sitting beside the Matatirtha pond and eating bread, he accidentally dropped a piece of bread in the pond.
 As he tried to grab the bread from the pond, he saw his own mother’s face on the reflection.
-He was pleasantly surprised to see his dead mother’s lovely face in the pond.
+He was pleasantly surprised to see his dead ama’s lovely face in the pond.

 He was so happy to see the face that he started crying.
 By coincidence, the day was the new moon day of Baisakh.
-The mother’s image in the pond told the boy not to cry and told that she was always with the son.
+The mum image in the pond told the boy not to cry and told that she was always with the son.
 She also promised to meet him every year, on the same day at that same location.

-To give an image to worship, a statue of a woman named ‘Aama’ (mother) has also been constructed in the place.
+To give an image to worship, a statue of a woman named ‘Aama’ has also been constructed in the place.